The Girlfriend Experience

 Clip of The Girlfriend Experience during the opening.
 Background noise of about 300 visitors who watch the avatars and who give their comments.

-The avatars follow the instructions of the players.
-The first evening each player gets three minutes to get to know an avatars.
-From all over the world people try to log in at the same moment.
-On other evenings a player gets ten minutes to play with an avatar.
+The avatars followed the instructions of the players.
+On the first evening each player got three minutes to get to know an avatars.
+From all over the world people tried to log in at the same moment.
+On the other evenings a player got ten minutes to play with an avatar.
 Photo: Michel Langendijk

-The avatars communicate with eachother, with the players and, at times, with the audience through text panels.
+The avatars talked with each other, with the players and, at times, with the audience through text panels.
 Photo: Kristin Maurer

-A player tries to give instructions to one of the avatars of his choice.
+A player tried to give instructions to one of the avatars of his choice.
 Photo: Guido van Nispen

-This exhibition is made possible with the support of the Amsterdam Fonds voor de Kunst, the Thuiskopie Fonds, and the Liminal Institute.
+This exhibition was made possible with the support of the Amsterdam Fonds voor de Kunst, the Thuiskopie Fonds, and the Liminal Institute.